11 minute read

 Receiving binary messages

-The library does not guess whether the incoming datum is text/binary.
-To access the message body as a string, please use Message#body and to access it as binary, please use Message#binaryBody.
+The library does not infer whether incoming data is text or binary.
+Use Message#body to access the body as a string, or Message#binaryBody to access it as binary.

-There is no generally accepted convention in STOMP (actually messaging in general) to indicate binary messages.
-Therefore, the message senders and receivers must agree on the required convention.
-For example, you may choose to set a content-type header to indicate a binary message.
+There is no generally accepted convention in STOMP (or messaging in general) to indicate binary messages.
+Producers and consumers should agree on a convention—for example, set a content-type header to indicate a binary payload.

 // within message callback